FREE Commercial Debt Recovery Agency

-How does free debt recovery and debt collection work?
+How does free debt recovery work?

 At Advocate Commercial Debt Recovery, we believe that you should not have to pay a single penny to recover payment of invoices that have not been paid for on time, and the Government agrees with us!
 Creditors are provided with a statutory entitlement to claim debt recovery costs under The Late Payment of Commercial Debts Regulations 2013.
-When you instruct Advocate, we claim the debt recovery costs from the debtor on your behalf in addition to the principal invoice sums you are owed.
+When you instruct our debt collection agency, we claim the debt recovery costs from the debtor on your behalf in addition to the principal invoice sums you are owed.

 We claim Debt Recovery costs from the Debtor

-If your invoices have not been paid and the debtor is ignoring your attempts to recover payment or is making up excuses to delay payment there will no doubt be other creditors who are chasing the debtor for payment and who are receiving the same treatment.
+If your invoices have not been paid and the debtor is ignoring your attempts to recover payment or is making up excuses to delay payment, there will no doubt be other creditors who are chasing the debtor for payment and who are receiving the same treatment.
 In most cases, the reason for this behaviour is simply that the debtor does not at present have enough money to pay all of its creditors.
 The debtor will be prioritising which creditors get paid first and usually.
 They will be the creditors that are the first to take debt recovery action.

 Your invoices will be first in the queue for payment

-Advocate’s debt collection process is all about getting your invoices to the front of the queue for payment as quickly as possible.
-As soon as we contact the debtor they will be in no doubt that you are serious and that you are no longer prepared to be ignored or listen to their excuses.
+Advocate’s debt collection agency process is all about getting your invoices to the front of the queue for payment as quickly as possible.
+As soon as we contact the debtor, they will be in no doubt that you are serious and that you are no longer prepared to be ignored or listen to their excuses.

-In the vast majority of cases being put on Notice of intended legal proceedings by Advocate Commercial Debt Recovery will be enough to elicit a response from even the most unresponsive debtor.
-Experience has equipped us to deal with even the most sophisticated or fervent of excuses for non-payment and our determination and persistence in educating the debtor on the serious consequences of legal proceedings results in payment in over 80% of the instructions we undertake.
+In the vast majority of cases, being put on Notice of intended legal proceedings by Advocate Commercial Debt Recovery will be enough to elicit a response from even the most unresponsive debtor.
+Experience has equipped us to deal with even the most sophisticated or fervent of excuses for non-payment, and our determination and persistence in educating the debtor on the serious consequences of legal proceedings results in payment in over 80% of the instructions we undertake.

 What are the benefits of using Advocate Debt Recovery?

 If you have supplied services on time or delivered goods on time, you should be paid on time.
 When you’re not, chasing for payment costs your business money in wasted time and effort, which ultimately impacts your business’s profitability.
-You have a legal right under late payment legislation to be paid within the agreed payments terms for the work you do.
+You have a legal right under late payment legislation to be paid within the agreed payment terms for the work you do.
 In accordance with the legislation, if invoices are not paid on time, the debtor is liable to pay the debt recovery costs.